 State Boards of Opticianry

-SECO will submit for state approval from the following state Licensed Dispensing Optician boards: Arizona, Arkansas, Connecticut, Florida, Georgia, Kentucky, Nevada, North Carolina, South Carolina, Tennessee, and Virginia.
-The majority of state boards require the courses to first be ABO and/or NCLE approved, therefore, for some, only ABO and/or NCLE courses will be applicable to their state license.
+The majority of state boards require the courses to first be ABO and/or NCLE approved.
+For some states, only ABO and/or NCLE courses will be applicable to their state license.
 The attendee is responsible for verifying all state requirements before attending courses and subsequently reporting of attendance.

 AOA Paraoptometrics (CPO, CPOA, CPOT, CPOC)